CarlosDebtBurner/RedeemingProtocol/README.md

 # RedeemingProtocol
-# THE REDEEMING PROTOCOL   By: Carlos J Perez L   "A monetary system where debt burns, poverty expires, and money serves humans — not bankers."   **Whitepaper Draft**: [Coming by 2024-06-05 06:00 UTC]
+# THE REDEEMING PROTOCOL   By: Carlos J Perez L   ""A sovereign monetary system where debt burns, wealth circulates, and poverty ends."."   **Whitepaper Draft**: [Coming by 2024-06-05 06:00 UTC]

 # REDEEMING CAPITALISM:
 ## A Protocol for Post-Scarcity Sovereignty
-**Authored by Carlos J Perez L, Founder of Redeemia**
+**Authored by Carlos J Perez L, Founder of Redeemia2.0+1 Protocol**
 **Date: June 4, 2025**

----

 ### Abstract
 We propose a sovereign monetary system where: